Truncated Kernel Stochastic Gradient Descent on Spheres: Proofs of and

-Here we use the same processing of the noise term as in the prove of \autoref{theorem:constant step size}, we also decompose the noise $\xi_i$ into term $\xi_i^q$ based on the non-random operator $L_{\mu_X,L_i}$.
-Then we define $\xi_i^q, q\geq1$ but this definition differs slightly from the prove of \autoref{theorem:constant step size}.
+Here we use the same processing of the noise term as in the proof of \autoref{theorem:constant step size}, we also decompose the noise $\xi_i$ into term $\xi_i^q$ based on the non-random operator $L_{\mu_X,L_i}$.
+Then we define $\xi_i^q$ for $q\geq1$, but this definition differs slightly from the proof of \autoref{theorem:constant step size}.

 where $\mathcal{B}_i^0=\mathcal{B}_i=(\Y_i-f^*(X_i))K_{X_i,L_i}^T$ and $\mathcal{B}_i^q=(L_{\mu_X,L_i}-K_{X_i,L_i}^T\otimes K_{X_i,L_i}^T)\xi_{i-1}^{q-1}$.
-Similarly to \autoref{lemma: A.1} we can prove, for $q\geq i$ and $q\geq n$
+Similarly to \autoref{lemma: A.1} we can prove, for $q\geq i$ and $q\geq n$,